Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Introduction

-In this paper, we introduce Dynamic Mixture of Progressive Parameter-Efficient Expert Library (DMPEL) to overcome these challenges in lifelong robot learning.
-DMPEL incrementally builds a library of low-rank experts and uses a lightweight router to dynamically assemble these experts into a unified policy, enabling the agent to adapt flexibly throughout continual adaptation.
-By exploiting the modularity of fine-tuned parameters, DMPEL incorporates coefficient replay at the router, enabling the policy to accurately integrate experts for all previously seen tasks and thereby effectively preventing catastrophic forgetting.
-This approach is significantly more efficient in terms of storage and computation than replaying expert demonstrations for the entire policy.
-Through extensive evaluations on the LIBERO lifelong manipulation benchmark \cite{liu2024libero}, we show that our method achieves higher forward transfer and lower catastrophic forgetting than existing baselines while requiring minimal trainable parameters and storage. \href{https://github.com/HarryLui98/DMPEL}{Code is publicly released for reproducibility}.
+In this paper, we introduce the Dynamic Mixture of Progressive Parameter-Efficient Expert Library (DMPEL) to address key challenges in lifelong robot learning.
+As illustrated in Figure \ref{fig:method}, DMPEL features two core innovations: (1) it incrementally constructs a library of low-rank experts and employs a lightweight router to dynamically compose these experts into a unified policy based on the current context.
+This design allows the agent to flexibly adapt while leveraging all previously acquired parametric knowledge, thereby \textbf{enhancing forward transfer}; (2) it uses expert coefficient replay to regularize the router in accurately integrating experts for all previously encountered tasks, exploiting the modularity of fine-tuned parameters to \textbf{prevent catastrophic forgetting}.
+Notably, replaying low-dimensional embeddings and coefficients using the router is significantly more efficient than replaying demonstrations that require the entire policy in terms of storage and computation.
+Extensive evaluations on the lifelong manipulation benchmark LIBERO \citep{liu2024libero} demonstrate that our method achieves superior forward transfer with reduced catastrophic forgetting compared to existing baselines, all while requiring minimal trainable parameters and storage.